veerunjoys/AI-Resume_Analyzer/README.md

 The recruiter-facing web app for AI Resume Analyzer: a workspace for tracking candidates, uploading resumes for AI-powered parsing and scoring, and matching candidates against open jobs.
-Built as a single-page React application.
+Built as a single-page React application the working url :https://ai-resume-analyzer-plum-delta.vercel.app/.

 ## What it does